-For my hosting I use Dream Host, who I chose after researching my options and deciding they were the best for a cheap hosting provider for my .com address.
+For my hosting I use Blue Host, who I chose after researching my options and deciding they were the best for a cheap hosting provider for my .com address.

 The base service starts at just $7.95 per month, which I found to be the cheapest on the market for the level of service and support offered.
-I’ve been with Dream Host for the past 4 years and every time I have an issue I just shoot through a support request and have an answer within a few hours (no – this is not a sponsored post with DH – I just love their product enough to rave about them!)
+I’ve been with Blue Host for the past 4 years and every time I have an issue I just shoot through a support request and have an answer within a few hours.

 Now that you have registered a Domain (.com address) and have registered yourself for hosting (the people who power your website daily), it is now time to install WordPress (the backend to creating beautiful content for your site).

 WordPress.org is used by most bloggers to power their websites as it is simple to use, clean, and creates beautifully crafted content without needing to learn any code.
 For beginners who are completely new to this process and don’t really know what WordPress is, essentially it is a program that makes blogging a whole lot easier.
 All you have to do is a make one click to install WordPress to your Bluehost domain.
 For a step-by-step guide, it looks like this:

 1. Log in to your BlueHost account

 2. Click on “Goodies” in your left hand sidebar

 3. Click on “One-Click Installs” from the drop down menu